 The Kosovo Education Sector Strategic Plan 2011-2016 will address these issues.
 In particular, there are three recent developments in the education sector that we believe are key, strategic directions.
 These are: decentralization to schools and municipalities; a new Curricular Framework (KCF); and a new teacher licensing system.
 USAID’s Basic Education Program (BEP) will support these positive and forward-looking initiatives, in close collaboration with the Ministry of Education, Science and Technology (MEST) and other donors.

 USAID has identified key areas to strengthen the GoK’s education reform efforts and target the critical elements that Kosovo needs to build a 21st Century education system.
 When BEP is completed in 2015, USAID will have left a profound imprint on Kosovo’s educational system and the country’s future.
 Over that period, in partnership with the GoK, BEP will contribute to Kosovo’s entry into the European Union, achieve educational excellence through support for the educational reforms now underway, and help give youth the skills they need to succeed in a global economy.
 USAID seeks to align BEP activities to USAID’s evolving educational reform objectives, as well as global educational trends and EU standards.

-In order to implement BEP, USAID has entered into a cooperative agreement with a global development organization – FHI 360, which manages BEP on behalf of USAID.
+In order to implement BEP, USAID has entered into a cooperative agreement with a global development organization – the Family Health International (www.fhi360.org), which will manage BEP on behalf of USAID.